f2fgroup/mysql_to_ftp/README.md

 ### No CSV files generated

 **Solution**: Check:
-1. MySQL has FILE privilege
+1. MySQL user has SELECT privilege on the database
-2. `secure_file_priv` is configured correctly
+2. Local output directory exists and is writable
-3. Output directory exists and is writable by MySQL
+3. Query executes successfully in MySQL
 4. Log file for specific error messages

 ## Examples